DOS Shell

 DOS Shell is a file manager that debuted in MS-DOS and PC DOS version 4.0, released in June 1988.
-It was discontinued in MS-DOS version 6.22, but remained part of the Supplemental Disk.
+It was no longer included in MS-DOS version 6, but remained part of the Supplemental Disk.
 The Supplemental Disk could be ordered or could be downloaded through Microsoft's FTP server.
 DOS Shell was retained in PC DOS until PC DOS 2000.

 Overview

 DOS Shell was one of the first successful attempts to create a basic graphical user interface (GUI) type file manager in DOS, although it is properly referred to as a text user interface (TUI) or Character-Oriented Windows (COW) even though graphical modes were available on supported hardware (VGA-equipped PCs).
 The shell is very much like a DOS version of File Manager found in Windows up to versions 3.11 and NT 3.51, and File Explorer on later versions.

 An early incarnation of DOS Shell, titled MS-DOS Manager, was bundled exclusively with the Eazy PC, an IBM PC clone manufactured by Zenith Data Systems in 1987.

 In MS-DOS 4.x and 5.x, the program was implemented as COM file (DOSSHELL.COM).
 In MS-DOS 6 the executable had an .EXE filename extension (DOSSHELL.EXE).